ArindamHore-Student/Attention-Span/README.md

 This project is open-source and available under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute it as you see fit.

-## Acknowledgments

-- Inspired by mindfulness and breathing exercises.
-- Built with pure HTML, CSS, and JavaScript for simplicity and accessibility.

 ---

 Enjoy the **Attention Span** experience, and take a moment to breathe and focus! 🌬️